In a Mist

 "In a Mist" is a 1927 composition for piano by Bix Beiderbecke.

 Background

-"In a Mist" was first recorded by Beiderbecke as a piano solo on September 9, 1927 in New York and released as OKeh 40916 backed with "Wringin' an' Twistin'" which was recorded with Frankie Trumbauer and Eddie Lang.
+"In a Mist" was first recorded by Beiderbecke as a piano solo on September 9, 1927, in New York and released as OKeh 40916 backed with "Wringin' an' Twistin'" which was recorded with Frankie Trumbauer and Eddie Lang.

-Bix Beiderbecke performed the composition on piano accompanied by Roy Bargy and Lennie Hayton at Carnegie Hall on October 7, 1928 at a jazz concert presented by Paul Whiteman.
+Bix Beiderbecke performed the composition on piano accompanied by Roy Bargy and Lennie Hayton at Carnegie Hall on October 7, 1928, at a jazz concert presented by Paul Whiteman.

 Style

 "In a Mist" mixes elements of late impressionism with early jazz.
 While written in C-major, the piece is heavily chromatic.
-Bix mostly plays on the fourth and fifth, often inserting sharp or flat accidentals, while avoiding the tonic to increase tension.
-Harmonically, the piece features melancholic, rich chords; the swing tempo gives the piece a zippy, joyful quality.
+Beiderbecke mostly plays on the fourth and fifth, often inserting sharp or flat accidentals, while avoiding the tonic to increase tension.
+Harmonically, the piece features melancholic, rich chords; the swing tempo gives the piece a joyful quality.
 These tensions drive the piece, finally settling on a hopeful C-major.